 Propose a method for measuring the diagonal of a conventional brick, which is easily realied in practice (without the Pythagorean theorem).

-In the US, it is customary to record the date as follows: the number of the month, then the number of the day and then the year.
-In Europe, the number comes first, then the month and then the year.
-How many days are there in the year, the date of which can be read definitively, without knowing how it was written?
+In some parts of the world, people write the date as follows: the number of the month, then the number of the day and finally the year.
+In other parts of the world, the number of the day comes first, then the month and finally the year.
+In one year, how many dates can be understood without knowing which of the two systems is being used?”